 - Criminal PJ calendars.
-TNW and in custody matters only.
-However, the court will conduct pretrials in all custody cases, even those that are TW.
+TNW and in-custody matters only.
+However, the Court will conduct pretrials in all custody cases, even those that are TW.
 All other matters to be continued.
-Defense attorneys are encouraged to obtain 977 waivers for their clients who are out of custody. - Preliminary Hearing calendars (Northern & Southern These will be consolidated to RWC as of Wednesday, March 18, 2020).
+Defense attorneys are encouraged to obtain PC 977 waivers for their clients who are out of custody. - Preliminary Hearing calendars (Northern & Southern These will be consolidated to Redwood City as of Wednesday, March 18, 2020).
 While the Preliminary Hearing calendar will be called, only time not waived preliminary hearings will proceed.
-All other hearings will be continued. - In-Custody Arraignment calendars (1:30 P.M.) - Bail motions for people in custody - 1:30 Parole and PRCS hearings will be heard along with the Friday afternoon Northern Preliminary Hearing calendar in Redwood City. - Probate, heard at the discretion of the Probate Judge, and Probate ex partes from 10:00 A.M.
-12:00 P.M. only petitions for elder/dependent adult abuse restraining orders and emergency orders. - LPS Calendar (11:00) - Ex parte matters in the Presiding Judge's department for restraining order requests and eviction stays only. - Presiding Judge Master Calendar and Presiding Judge ex partes All hearings on the Master Calendar will be continued, except the Presiding Judge will consider hearing motions in TNW criminal cases with advance approval, and the Presiding Judge will hear petitions for name change if the petitioner appears on the day of hearing. - Restraining order hearings off of Master Calendar: All Temporary restraining orders scheduled until April 14, 2020 will be reissued and the hearings will continued to a new date if the petitioner appears on the day of hearing.
-A revised calendar memo will be issued shortly regarding restraining order hearings scheduled to occur after April 14, 2020. - LM-OEX calendar Claims of Exemption only.
+All other hearings will be continued. - In-Custody Arraignment calendars (1:30 P.M.) - Bail motions for people in custody - 1:30 Parole Hearings (PRCS cases) will be heard along with the Friday afternoon Northern Preliminary Hearing calendar in Redwood City. - Probate heard at the discretion of the Probate Judge, and Probate ex partes from 10:00 A.M.
+12:00 P.M. only petitions for elder/dependent adult abuse restraining orders and emergency orders.
+CourtCall appearance for all matters is authorized and strongly preferred.
+The Court waives the in-person appearance of all conservators, conservatees, prospective conservators and prospective conservatees.
+All currently set trials in the Probate Department shall be continued for a trial setting conference. - LPS Calendar (11:00) - Ex parte matters in the Presiding Judge's department for restraining order requests and eviction stays only. - Presiding Judge Master Calendar All hearings on the Master Calendar will be continued, except the Presiding Judge will consider hearing motions in TNW criminal cases with advance approval.
+The Presiding Judge will also hear petitions for name change if the petitioner appears on the day of hearing, either in person or by CourtCall.
+The Court will also hear Claims of Exemption and Disability/Minors Compromise petitions, either in person or by CourtCall. - Restraining order hearings off of Master Calendar: All Temporary restraining orders and gun violence restraining orders scheduled for hearing until May 21, 2020 will be reissued

-- Family Law Support DCSS calendars (I/C matters to be heard as scheduled, otherwise the cases to be continued). - Family Law DVPA/TRO Hearings Restraining order hearings scheduled to occur between now and April 14, 2020 will be continued.
-Existing issued temporary restraining orders will be re-issued and extended until the next scheduled hearing date.
+- and the hearings will be continued to a new date if the petitioner appears on the day of hearing.
+Appearances may be by CourtCall. - Family Law Support DCSS calendars (I/C matters to be heard as scheduled, otherwise the cases to be continued). - Family Law DVPA/TRO Hearings Restraining order hearings scheduled to occur between now and May 21, 2020 will be continued.
+Existing issued temporary restraining orders will be reissued and extended until the next scheduled hearing date.
 Parties scheduled for a pending DVPA hearing should appear in court on the currently scheduled hearing date.
+Parties and counsel may appear telephonically using CourtCall pursuant to Emergency Rule 8 of the Amendments to the California Rules of Court adopted April 6, 2020.
 The Court will reschedule the hearing in open court and provide the parties with reissued notices of hearing and temporary orders.
-A revised calendar memo will be issued shortly regarding restraining order hearings scheduled to occur after April 14, 2020 - In-Custody Misdemeanor Pretrial Conference calendars (8:30, Thursday & Friday) - Domestic Violence Pretrial Conferences in custody only and to be heard on the 8:30 Thursday or Friday In-Custody Misdemeanor Pretrial Conference calendars (depending on jurisdiction). - Friday PV Conferences (9:00) Cases to be continued.
+(Please note: Family Law DVPA/TRO calendars are heard at both the Northern Branch in South San Francisco and Southern Branch in Redwood City.) - In-Custody Misdemeanor Pretrial Conference calendars (8:30, Thursday & Friday) - Domestic Violence Pretrial Conferences in custody only and to be heard on the 8:30 Thursday or Friday In-Custody Misdemeanor Pretrial Conference calendars (depending on jurisdiction). - Friday PV Conferences (9:00) Cases to be continued.
 Urgent matters to be set the following week on the 10:00 Criminal Presiding Judge's PV Conference calendar (Tuesdays & Wednesdays).